Fantastic 120-Year-Old Color Pictures of Ireland

 Up until the mid-1700s, Bray was a sleepy fishing village, but as the people of Dublin started to seek sanctuary outside the crowded city, the town’s population grew quickly.
 By the mid-1800s the town had become the largest seaside resort in the country.
-These days, Bray is one of the largest cities in Ireland and home to the country's only dedicated film studios, Ardmore Studios.
+These days, Bray is home to the country's only dedicated film studios, Ardmore Studios.
 The company has produced such classics as Excalibur and Braveheart.

 While this small town only has a population of around 2,500, its gorgeous scenery (the town is located at the foot of the Wicklow Mountains) and close proximity to Bray make it a popular tourist destination year round.